Chile guajillo / Chile mirasol / Guajillo pepper

-Also known as the Mirasol pepper, a toasted tea flavor, and the slight roasted tomato-y flavor is what you may first discern after a bit of guajillo chile.
+Also known as Mira Sol Chile, a toasted tea flavor, and the slight roasted tomato-y flavor is what you may first discern after a bit of chile guajillo.
 There’s a lingering shadow of blackberry and raspberry that you can only peek out of the corner of your eye before it slips away.
 It’s a flavor you can’t help but chase, only for it to glide behind another corner before you can grab it by the shoulder and pull it close.
-The tough skin requires you to steep this dried chile in water much longer than you might with other chiles.
+The tough skin requires you to steep the dried chile Mirasol in water much longer than you might with other chiles.

 Guajillo is one of the most versatile chiles when it comes to the pepper spectrum.
 Blend into marinades or sauces for an added boost of nutrition, sweetness, and spice.
-If you’re interested in cooking Mexican food then the guajillo is a staple to stock up on.
+If you’re interested in cooking Mexican food then guajillo chiles are a staple to stock up on.